Take The First Step Now

 12-Step Programs

-12-step programs are based on the belief that the only way to recover is to admit the addict’s weaknesses and turn to a higher power for help.
+12-step programs believe that recovery starts with admitting an addict’s weaknesses.
+They also encourage turning to a higher power for help.
 The 12-step programs are often the only alternative for individuals in the throes of addiction.

 Medication-Assisted Treatment (MAT)